ethanp33/BLAST/README.md

 1. Select option 2 in the main menu by typing `2` and hitting enter:

 ## 3. Combining Sequences
 The combine sequences function is used to combine FASTA files containing sequences in a directory into a single FASTA file.
 The function places the combined FASTA file inside of the `downloads\species_names\gene_name\combined` folder.
+1. Select option 3 in the main menu by typing `3` and hitting enter:

 ## 4. Retrieving Metadata
 The get metadata function is used to download metadata for all sequences inside of a FASTA file in the format of a CSV file.
 The function places the CSV file next to the inputted FASTA file.
 For example, if you input `downloads\species_names\gene_name\combined\combined_sequences.fna`, it will place the CSV file in `downloads\species_names\gene_name\combined`.
+1. Select option 4 in the main menu by typing `4` and hitting enter:

+## 5. BLAST
+The BLAST function is used to run a BLAST on a single FASTA file or all FASTA files in a directory.
+As a warning, this function is extremely slow and I would reccommend running a single BLAST.
+The function places the results of the BLAST in CSV file format next to the inputted FASTA file.
+For example, if you input `blast\MN095883.1.fna`, it will place the CSV file in `downloads\blast`.
+For the BLAST functions, you can find the example files here: `examples\blast`.
+1. Select option 5 in the main menu by typing `5` and hitting enter: